 After completing his university studies in biology, Antonio achieved a Master’s in Business Administration before embarking on his professional career in the Marketing & Sales Department at Diageo (1992).

 In 1999 he joined the Fiat Group, where he gained significant professional experiences.
-He became Vice President of Marketing for the Alfa Romeo brand in 2003 and Chief Executive Officer of Lancia in 2004, before taking on the role of Chief Executive Officer at Alfa Romeo in 2005.
+He became Vice Chairman of Marketing for the Alfa Romeo brand in 2003 and Chief Executive Officer of Lancia in 2004, before taking on the role of Chief Executive Officer at Alfa Romeo in 2005.

 In 2008 he left the Fiat Group to take up the mantle of Chief Executive Officer of the Giulio Einaudi Editore publishing house (Mondadori Group) and, in 2010, that of General Educational Director of Mondadori too, in addition to his role as Chief Executive Officer of Mondadori Electa.